Santa Rosa Juvenile Defense Attorney

-In California, any criminal act committed by a minor (an individual below the age of 18), is a juvenile crime and will generally be prosecuted in the Juvenile Court system.
-The intent of the juvenile courts, as opposed to the adult Superior Courts, is to rehabilitate the minor rather than punishing them for their criminal act.
-However, the consequences the minor faces in juvenile court depend on the seriousness of the crime and the criminal history of the child.
+In California, any criminal act committed by a minor (an individual under 18) is a juvenile crime and will generally be prosecuted in the Juvenile Court system.
+The juvenile courts, as opposed to the adult Superior Courts, aim to rehabilitate the minors rather than punish them for their criminal act.
+However, the consequences the minor faces in juvenile court depend on the crime's seriousness and the child's criminal history.

 Why Choose Our Juvenile Crimes Attorney?